littleblackfish/i529/R-intro/README.md

 ### Fitting some lines

 If you cloned this repository, you should already have [lm-demo.R](lm-demo.R).
-This script uses [MASS](https://cran.r-project.org/web/packages/MASS/index.html) library.
+This script uses the [MASS](https://cran.r-project.org/web/packages/MASS/index.html) library.

 ### Fitting a logistic linear regression